Want Straight Teeth without Metal Braces? Try Invisalign

 Next the aligners were made and the attachments on and first aligners applied to Kate’s teeth.

-Here’s what Kate’s teeth looked like before the Invisalign treatment.
+Here’s what Kate’s teeth looked like before and after the Invisalign treatment.

 Free, no obligation Invisalign consultation with Dr. Michael Kan